lambda-fairy/lambda-fairy.github.io/blog/2014-05-13-hackage-part-2.md

 Hello, everyone!

 There's still a few weeks before the Summer begins, so I'm taking the time to prepare.
-Among other things, this involves setting up a development server, to test the code I write.
+Among other things, this involves setting up a development server to test the code I write.

 Building and running the Hackage server went mostly without a hitch.
 Here are the issues I encountered: